 Treatment of intact lung with pleural intensity-modulated arc irradiation in patients with malignant pleural mesothelioma proved safe and feasible.
 Survival rates were encouraging for both biopsy-only and pleurectomy/decortication groups.

 We’ve pulled together some useful updates, relevant whether your research is basic or clinical.

-The British Lung Foundation has updated their mesothelioma patient information, which is available online.
+Asthma + Lung UK has updated their mesothelioma patient information, which is available online.
 Healthcare professionals can order up to 80 hard copies for free via our professionals’ shop.
 Patients can order a free hard copy via our public shop.

 The NC3Rs Experimental Design Assistant is a free online tool that helps researchers optimise the experimental design of research using animals and ensure that the number of animals used is consistent with the scientific objectives.